Guest Blog by a dyslexic adult on engaging with books for dyslexic wellbeing.

 There are lots of books out there.
 That can make books seem daunting for us.
 Booklists compiled specifically for us can signpost us to dyslexia-friendly print books.
 Lists of alternatives to books (e.g. videos) can also help.
 We can use the following 2 lists as a starting point.
 If you find reading difficult and would like to add a recommendation to these lists, please post a comment to this blog post, which you can do anonymously if you wish.

-- 7 print books for dyslexic adults on common mental health conditions (Word)
+- Print books for dyslexic mental wellbeing (Word)

-- 7 print books for dyslexic adults on common mental health conditions (PDF)
+- Print books for dyslexic mental wellbeing (PDF)